govi2010/invoice-app/README.md

  │   ├──webpack.prod.js            * our production webpack config
  │   ├──webpack.test.js            * our testing webpack config
  │   └──electron-dev.js            * our development server for the Electron renderer │
- ├──electron/                      * source files for the main Electron process │   └──main.electron.ts           * our entry file for Electron │
  ├──src/                           * our source files that will be compiled to javascript
  |   ├──main.browser.ts            * our entry file for our browser environment